Discussion, Consultation, and Support Groups

-Info-Cult: Centre for Assistance and for the Study of Cultic Phenomena, runs separate monthly support groups in English and French.
-These support groups are intended for people who have experienced, or are presently experiencing, one or more controlling relationships, or various challenges in connection with groups, systems or environments with a high level of commitments, demands, or control.
+Info-Cult: Centre for Assistance and for the Study of Cultic Phenomena runs monthly support groups for former members, in English and in French.
+They are intended for those who have experienced or are experiencing controlling relationships.
+This can include various challenges in connection with groups, systems or environments with a high level of commitments, demands or control.

-To take part in the support group meetings, please contact: firstname.lastname@example.org
+To take part in the support group meeting for former members, please contact: firstname.lastname@example.org

 Julia Isomettä, (social worker and Deacon) runs a support group in Stockholm, Sweden, together with a social worker/therapist every second week.
 My co-worker has a background in a cultic group and so have I. We have run groups for about two years.
 We are using ”Hjälpkällan ” site on Facebook to invite people to come to our group.
 We are both educated and we talk a lot of how control and manipulation affect us, and also about the problems people experience after leaving.
 You are welcome to contact me If you have further questions: firstname.lastname@example.org (Note: Our groups had a pause almost for a year now.
 Our plans are to go digital and have zoom meetings first and when it is possible, also have meetings in person.
 In the future, we probably will meet up with both zoom and in person.)

 The Family Survival Trust runs a London-based support group for ex-cult members and others affected by cults.
 It meets monthly.
 To inquire email: email@example.com

 Online Support Groups

 Becoming Free - New Virtual Support Group for Women.
 The Women's support group was completed back in March 2022.
 We do not currently have a group running, but will likely start another before the end of the year and will keep you posted.
 Becoming Free is located near Denver Colorado.
 Through offering an online format, we look forward to providing a group experience for women living in Colorado and for those living in other parts of the United States.
 More info.